abe238/gg-deploy/README.md

 ## About the Builder

-**[Abe Diaz](https://abediaz.ai)** is the Sr. Manager of Disaster Relief at Amazon, where he leads a team using AI and logistics to respond to disasters worldwide.
-He builds artisanal developer tools on weekends because he loves building.
+Hola.
+I'm **[Abe Diaz](https://abediaz.ai)**.
+By day, I'm Sr. Manager of Disaster Relief at Amazon, leading a team that uses AI and logistics to deliver 26+ million relief items across 200+ disasters worldwide.
+On weekends, I build artisanal developer tools like this :-P

 - 💼 [linkedin.com/in/abediaz](https://linkedin.com/in/abediaz)
 - 🌐 [abediaz.ai](https://abediaz.ai)